 While most carnivores boast large fangs or teeth, the invention of tools meant we didn’t need to tear raw flesh from a carcass with our bare teeth.
 We know early humans crafted tools to help process meat.
 It takes 39% to 46% less force to chew and swallow processed meat than processed root foods.
 Evolution chose to forgo the ability to properly chew certain plant-based foods to allow for more room in the skull for our growing brains.

 As a result of all of these adaptations, it is clear that humans have been moving further from herbivory/omnivory and closer to carnivory.
 And we didn’t just evolve to eat meat; we evolved because we ate meat.

 In fact, since our prehistoric beginnings, our brains quadrupled in size.
 And now since the agricultural revolution and the development of processed foods, our brains have begun to shrink.

-Humans Required Animals for Energy Requirements
+Humans Need Animal Meat for Energy Requirements